AlaaShehab/ProsodyAnalizer/README.md

 # Prosody Analizer
-Features extractor library based on MyProsody by @Shahabks's MyProsody, Parselmouth and Praat.
+Voice prosody and main features extractor library based on MyProsody by @Shahabks's MyProsody, Parselmouth and Praat.